alvr/alvr.dev/content/en/cv/index.md

 items:
   - title: Professional Experience
     sections:
-      - title: Android Developer
+      - title: Senior Android Developer
         subtitle: Babel Sistemas de Información
         startDate: 2019-02-11
         endDateText: present
         contents: |
-          Currently working mainly in two projects of Santander Deutschland performing maintenance and evolution of both applications.
-Occasionally I collaborate on other projects that require additional assistance.
+          Currently working mainly in two projects of Santander Deutschland ([Santander Banking](https://play.google.com/store/apps/details?id=de.santander.presentation) and [SantanderSign](https://play.google.com/store/apps/details?id=mobile.santander.de.smartsign)) performing maintenance and evolution of both applications.
+Occasionally I collaborate on other projects that require additional assistance, like Renfe Ticket.
 Regarding the applications of Santander Deutschland:

           * I improved the stability of the application by increasing the percentage of error-free sessions from 82% to 99.4% in two months.
           * I increased the code coverage from 37% to 81% by doing instrumental and unit tests.
           * Code refactoring: increase readability and improve the structure of the code; technical and functional documentation; improvements in smoothness and speed.
+          * I make sure that the mobile banking application is always up to date in terms of library versions in order to take advantage of the new functionalities that are included.
           * I improved the security and integrity of the application by performing actions such as: encrypting sensitive user information, avoiding the use of modified devices and code obfuscation.
           * I created two data mocks, one static and one dynamic.
 I made them because of the limitations to connect to pre-production environments.
 Both are written in Golang.